 How much does property styling cost?
 In fact, it doesn’t have to cost anything: one of the easiest styling tricks in the book is to simply go through your home and declutter your current spaces.

 When you style to sell, it’s important to design your home like a blank canvas so a buyer can imagine themselves living there.
-Too much clutter can be overwhelming during an inspection - remove all the toys, memorabilia, and kitchen appliances that have accumulated over the years, and open up all the curtains and windows to bring in natural light.
+Too much clutter can be overwhelming during an inspection – remove all the toys, memorabilia, and kitchen appliances that have accumulated over the years, and open up all the curtains and windows to bring in fresh air.

-It’s worth investing in giving your home a deep clean, including professional carpet cleaning.
-This removes any odors that have built up over time and will leave your home looking and smelling fresher.
+It’s worth investing in giving your home a deep clean, including professional carpet or floorboard cleaning.
+This removes any odours that have built up over time and will leave your home looking newer and smelling fresher.

 If you’re looking for more styling and renovation tips for your property, take a look at our 10 interior design hacks to improve your property’s value before you sell.